Yes, creativity is important, but let’s face it – creativity (by itself) is probably not high on your list of important matters in life.

 Maybe you perceive it as something which is accessible only to the people who have the free time for it.

-And you may wonder “Why should I even bother with creativity when I have a life packed with numerous urgent/important tasks which need to be done, and time is a limited commodity?”.
+And you may wonder “Why should I even bother with creativity when I have a life packed with numerous urgent/important tasks that need to be done, and time is a limited commodity?”.

 (or perhaps, “urgent/important” would be the better term, therefore check this out – Is Urgent REALLY Urgent? and tell me your opinion)

-Well, let’s list a few, and maybe you’ll be more willing to emerge into the neverending world of creativity.
+Well, let’s list a few benefits you get from being creative, and maybe you’ll then be more willing to emerge into the neverending world of creativity.

 Creativity is FUN!